Gabwasnt/NeoVelocity/README.md

 4. **Setting The Secret:**
    Simply open the config file located at: `config/neovelocity-common.toml`, and change the secret to the one assigned to your proxy.
 Usually the secret is inside the file: `forwarding.secret` inside your proxy's running directory.
+More over, the entry is treated as a path to a file containing the secret, if it ends with `.secret`.
+This file has to be UTF-8 encoded and non-empty.
    *(This can be done while the server is running the config will be automatically reloaded!)*

 5. **Tell Velocity About The Mods:**